aysegulcelikok/dsa210_project/README.md

  – Non-Event Days
 This will help assess whether TikTok and Linkedin usage increases on low-pressure days (like non-event days) and decreases during high-pressure periods (like exams), indicating a potential coping mechanism.

-These visualizations will offer both high-level patterns and nuanced insights into how and when each platform is used, and how that usage may relate to academic or professional demands.
 ## 5. Hypothesis Testing

 •	Statistical tests will be used to validate the hypothesis that increased time spent on TikTok correlates with reduced Linkedin usage, and vice versa.
 We will test whether there is a significant relationship between them.